osc1blog/osc1blog.github.io/README.md

 # This is the Jekyll blog behind OSC1
-### An independent music blog covering covering both the musical and the social aspects of artists.
+### An independent avant-garde music blog covering both the musical and the social aspects of the art.